Quantum fields for unitary representations of Thompson's groups F and T: Introduction

 Jones' semicontinuous limit construction has so far been unable to produce new CFTs.
 This is due to a number of obstructions, perhaps the most serious of which is that the resulting limit is not generically translation invariant \cites{jones_no-go_2016,klieschContinuumLimitsHomogeneous2018}.
 Nonetheless, the semicontinuous limit does lead to something very much resembling a CFT whose study is interesting in its own right.
 This is the goal of the present paper: we commence the investigation of what might be termed \emph{Thompson field theory}, explain how to define quantum field-like operators for such representations, calculate their correlation functions, and extract information resembling the conformal data.
 Very recent related work in this direction may be found in \cites{brothierOperatoralgebraicConstructionGauge2019,osborneContinuumLimitsQuantum2019}.

 The material in this paper, which is aimed at both physicists and mathematicians, is presented at correspondingly varying levels of rigour.
-In order to clearly signal which result or definition is rigourous we have maintained the rule that anything labelled with ``Definition, Lemma, Corollary, Proposition, Theorem, etc'' is to be understood as mathematically rigourous.
-Discussions at a metaphorical or heuristic level of physical rigour are signalled by typesetting the nonrigourous material in { blue}.
+We consistently warn the reader throughout the main text when material is presented less rigour, for instance, by using words such as ``prototype'' or ``formally''.